EV 101

 Back off, buster

 It’s essential to keep your distance at all times when driving, and especially when roads are slick.
-For detailed information on following distance guidelines, review recommendations from the Federal Motor Carrier Safety Administration (FMCSA) to apply to your specific electric vehicle type.
+For detailed information on the following distance guidelines, review recommendations from the Federal Motor Carrier Safety Administration (FMCSA) to apply to your specific electric vehicle type.
 Sufficient following distance in the rain and wet weather can buy you time to react to vehicles in front of you, allowing you to avoid rapid changes in speed, which can lead to skidding.

 Check your windshield wipers